CaioCDJ/GenericCourses/README.md

 # Generic Courses

-Project created as a way to learn mainly Razor Pages applications.
+Project created as a way to learn aspnetCore Razor and MVC.

 ## Run Locally